jzh135/Griaffe-AI-Lite/README.md

 # Griaffe AI Lite

-Query format:
+Query format:\n
 Query: who is Joe Biden?
-Filter: unreliable sources
+Filter: unreliable sources\n
 Query: what is the definition of ADHD?
 Filter: reliable sources